 The following document provides step-by-step instructions on how to use OVAL content with available open source tools://www.cisco.com/web/about/security/intelligence/oval_scty_automation.html

 A: Cisco is currently authoring OVAL definitions for Cisco IOS Software.
 However, Cisco is working with MITRE and the OVAL community to enhance and develop new schemas to enhance support for Cisco IOS Software and associated products.

 A: Cisco product security incident response is the responsibility of the Cisco Product Security Incident Response Team (PSIRT).
 The Cisco PSIRT is a dedicated, global team that manages the receipt, investigation, and public reporting of security vulnerability information related to Cisco products and networks.
 The on-call Cisco PSIRT works 24x7 with Cisco customers, independent security researchers, consultants, industry organizations, and other vendors to identify possible security issues with Cisco products and networks.
 More information about PSIRT and Cisco's Security Vulnerability Policy can be found at:

 A: Customers can remain current with a variety of Cisco publications, including Cisco Security Advisories, Applied Mitigation Bulletins, Event Responses, and Threat Outbreak Alerts, by receiving a short message service (SMS) text message when new content is posted.
-This information can be obtained from Cisco's Security Center at: http://cisco.com/security
+This information can be obtained from the Cisco Security portal at: http://cisco.com/security

 This document is provided on an "as is" basis and does not imply any kind of guarantee or warranty, including the warranties of merchantability or fitness for a particular use.
 Your use of the information on the document or materials linked from the document is at your own risk.
 Cisco reserves the right to change or update this document at any time.